Islandora/documentation/docs/installation/manual/installing_crayfish.md

 Each Crayfish component requires a `.yaml` file to ensure everything is wired up correctly.

+!!! notice
     The following configuration files represent somewhat sensible defaults; you should take consideration of the logging levels in use, as this can vary in desirability from installation to installation.
 Also note that in all cases, `http` URLs are being used, as this guide does not deal with setting up https support.
 In a production installation, this should not be the case.
+These files also assume a connection to a PostgreSQL database; use a `pdo_mysql` driver and the appropriate `3306` port if using MySQL.

 `/opt/crayfish/Gemini/cfg/config.yaml | www-data:www-data/644`
 ```yaml